 Tennessee

-HB102 Lowers age to obtain adoption records from 21 to 18; allows limited release of certain adoption records in cases where evidence of rape or incest had earlier prohibited release.
+HB102/SB1267 Lowers age to obtain adoption records from 21 to 18; allows limited release of certain adoption records in cases where evidence of rape or incest had earlier prohibited release.
 Tennessee has a complex system to obtain “adoption records,” which includes an original birth record and additional adoption-related records.
 Current law allows an adult adopted person at age 21 to request and obtain these records, though the fee to request records is a whopping $150.
 HB102 lowers the age to 18.
 Current law also prohibits release of adoption records when the “records indicate that, with respect to the adopted person, the biological parent was the victim of rape or incest.”
 HB102 would allow release in such cases if the biological parent is deceased.
 The bill also expands release of records to include requests from adoptive parents whose children are under 18, in addition to the state agency in certain cases.
-Rep. William Lamberth (R-Portland) introduced the bill early in the session.
+Rep. William Lamberth (R-Portland) introduced the bill early in the session and it has moved quickly through committee and is now on the consent calendar for February 24, 2025, before the full House.
+The Senate version has been introduced and assigned to the Judiciary Committee.

 Texas